jrenner/kotlin-voxel/README.md

 ------

-This voxel engine was created as a programming exercise, with the goal of making a Minecraft-like voxel engine using the Kotlin programming language
+This voxel engine was created as a programming exercise.
+It was created with the Kotlin programming language and libgdx, a Java game library.

 ![screenshot](/voxel1.png)